Architecture portfolio has become the norm among design graduates as well as professionals looking for a better job.

-Earlier, when portfolios were mailed hard copies, the printing budget was a limiting factor.
+Earlier, when portfolios were mailed in hard copies, the printing budget was a limiting factor.
 Nobody wanted to spend a considerable amount on printing, only hoping to get an interview call.

 However, that is no longer the case since the scene has shifted to digital platforms.
-While soft copy portfolios save on time, effort, and money, it’s difficult to set the limits since you have infinite editing and formatting options.
+While soft copy portfolios save time, effort, and money, it’s difficult to set the limits since you have infinite editing and formatting options.

 Do not aim to create the best portfolio; rather, design a practical one that will instantly attract the right kind of attention.

 Regardless of where you have reached professionally, you have to follow this golden rule: your portfolio is a comprehensive document featuring the most inspiring and relevant work.